- Admissions Calendar & Audition Schedule

 - Items from a production you have worked on, including:

-- Production drafting, Scene, costume or lighting examples, renderings and sketches, sound/video recording samples.
+- Production drafting, scenic, costume or lighting examples, (plots), renderings and sketches, sound/video recording samples.
 Other examples of previous experiences are welcomed.

 - Sketchbooks, preliminary sketches (your process)

 - Prompt books/ including: Rehearsal/Performance Reports, Cue Sheets, Blocking notations.

 The interview for the TDP department is done in two phases.
 Students first participate in their interview, bringing their portfolio paperwork with them and having sent the other required materials in advance.